thierryc/Sketch-Find-And-Replace/README.md

 Created by [Martin Steven - @mscodemonkey](https://github.com/mscodemonkey) - Thank you Martin.

-Maintained and improved by [Autre Planete - @thierryc](https://github.com/thierryc).
+Maintained and improved by [Thierry Charbonnel - @thierryc](https://anotherplanet.io).

 Thanks to [Aby Nimbalkar - @abynim](https://github.com/abynim) - for the SketchPlugin-Remember code to save user settings.